erebe/wstunnel/README.md

           The path prefix act as a secret to authenticate clients Disabled by default.
 Accept all path prefix.
 Can be specified multiple time --tls-certificate <FILE_PATH>
-          [Optional] Use custom certificate (.pem) instead of the default embedded self signed certificate.
+          [Optional] Use custom certificate (pem) instead of the default embedded self signed certificate.
           The certificate will be automatically reloaded if it changes --tls-private-key <FILE_PATH>
-          [Optional] Use a custom tls key (.pem) that the server will use instead of the default embedded one The private key will be automatically reloaded if it changes -h, --help
+          [Optional] Use a custom tls key (pem, ec, rsa) that the server will use instead of the default embedded one The private key will be automatically reloaded if it changes -h, --help
           Print help